narbulut

 • Command execution via SQL Injection (xp_cmdshell, COPY FROM PROGRAM, etc.).

-• Stolen DBA credentials through phishing or credential dumps.
+• DBA accounts stolen through phishing or credential dumps.

-• Lateral movement via linked servers / dblinks.
+• Lateral movement via linked server / dblink.

 2. Reconnaissance

 The attacker does not act immediately.
-First, they map the following:
+First, they map out:

 • Backup retention period — how many days of historical backups are kept?